kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 **Using goal-directed thinking:** Ask yourself the following questions to help push through your limiting belief.
 - Does thinking like this help me to feel good or to achieve my goals?
 - What can I do that would help solve the problem?
-- What could I instead learn from this, to help me do things/feel better next time?
+- What could I instead learn from this, to help me do things or feel better next time?

 </aside>